AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 * `delete_student id/A1231231Y t/T2` deletes the student with ID A1231231Y from the tutorial with ID
   `T2`.

+### Marking students in a tutorial as present: `mark`

+Marks specified students, in a tutorial in TAbs as present.

+Format: `mark t/TUTORIAL_ID id/STUDENT…`

+* Marks one or more students, identified by their `STUDENT_ID`, in the tutorial identified by `TUTORIAL_ID` as present.
+* You can specify multiple student IDs in a single command, separated by spaces.
+* Each student ID must follow the format `AXXXXXXX&`, where:
+    * The first letter (`A`) is uppercase,
+    * Followed by 7 digits (`XXXXXXX`),
+    * Ending with an uppercase letter (`&`).
+* The tutorial ID refers to the title of the tutorial as displayed in TAbs (begins with `T`).
+* The input must match the tutorial’s ID exactly (case-sensitive).

+Examples:

+* `mark t/C456 id/A1231231Y` marks student A1231231Y in tutorial C456 as present.
+* `mark t/T123 id/A1231231Y id/A3213213Y`marks student A1231231Y and student A3213213Y
+  in tutorial T123 as present.

 ### Unmarking students in a tutorial: `unmark`